 Psychographics are one of the most powerful ways to connect with your clients, and also one of the most frequently overlooked.
 You may find that your clients are actually very different demographically, but psychographically, they have a very similar profile.

 Psychographics, while less tangible, are much more accurate in predicting which people or businesses will relate best to your particular message, method or solution.
 Psychographics include things like your client’s mission, philosophy or values, their reputation in the industry or community, their management or communication style, integrity or litigation history.
-For example, do you prefer clients who are more collaborative and settlement oriented, or those who want to fight or pursue litigation regardless of the cost?
+For example, do you prefer clients who are more collaborative and settlement-oriented or those who want to fight or pursue litigation regardless of the cost?

 Psychographics include any belief or value that your clients strongly identify with – and they don’t necessarily have to relate directly to their business or to their legal matter.

 An important part of profiling your ideal client is determining how they choose legal services.
 Knowing that your clients are more likely to make the decision to hire a lawyer at certain times of the year, as the result of specific triggering events, or upon receipt of specific types of information can help you plan your services and your marketing strategy.
-Learn why your clients hire you, what kids of service providers they prefer and what similar services they have used, among other issues.
+Learn why your clients hire you, what kinds of service providers they prefer and what similar services they have used, among other issues.

 One of the most effective ways to connect with clients is by identifying what problems they face.
 Everyone wants their problems to be solved, and if you can identify what the client perceives their problem to be (as opposed to what you think their problem is, or what lawyers generally think the problem is), you’ll get the potential client’s attention quickly – and start gaining their trust.
 Think about not only the problems themselves, but also about the symptoms of the problems that your clients commonly experience, and how clients typically describe them.